Waismann Method® Applauds FDA’s Opioid Label Changes but Cautions New Guidelines Are Not Enough

 About the Waismann Method® Experts

 Dr. Michael H. Lowenstein, M.D., serves as the medical director for Waismann Method®.
-He is quadruple board-certified in anesthesiology; addiction medicine; pain management; and anti-aging, restorative, and regenerative medicine.
+He is a quadruple board-certified physician.
+His board certifications include anesthesiology, addiction medicine and pain management.
 Dr. Lowenstein is recognized by the international community as a leader in opiate detox and has provided cutting-edge medical treatment for patients suffering from opioid use disorder for over two decades.
 Dr. Lowenstein continues to enhance detoxification protocols to offer medical treatment for additional substances in a safer and more effective manner.
 Our commitment to the well-being of our patients is as strong now as it was 20 years ago when it all started.